bsteinsbo/DE1-SoC-Sound/README.md

 codec to an i2s interface.

-In parallel with the hardware development, Linux drivers for the ALSA SOC framework has also been developed.
+In parallel with the hardware development, Linux drivers for the ALSA SOC framework have also been developed.

 Random notes: